-Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, biking, cats, reading, photography, listening to music, playing badminton, tennis, Scrabble, Xbox, working out and snorkeling.
+Putting my food obsession aside, I also love the theatre, World travel, writing, hiking, kayaking, biking, cats, reading, photography, listening to music, playing badminton, tennis, Scrabble, Xbox, working out and snorkeling.

 Why this blog?
 I’ve had a private blog for numerous years now and I think it’s time that it went public.
 I’d like to share with you my kitchen creations (and maybe some of my disasters), so that you can enjoy them too.